QLIC-meets/QLIC-meets.github.io/season11/README.md

 ## Abstracts

+### Hamed Mohammady
+Quantum Measurement is a physical process, resulting from an interaction between the measured system and a measuring apparatus, and so is constrained by the fundamental laws of nature.
+One such example is that of conservation laws, where the interaction between system and apparatus conserves some quantity such as the total energy, charge, or angular momentum.
+The Wigner-Araki-Yanase theorem states that for any sharp observable (i.e. an observable represented by a self-adjoint operator) not commuting with the system part of a conserved quantity, either the measurement cannot be repeatable or it cannot be accurate.
+We extend this result to the setting of general unsharp observables, i.e., observables represented as positive operator valued measures (POVMs), in the form of a quantitative bound.
+It is shown that while a large coherence of the conserved quantity in the apparatus preparation is a necessary condition for accurate or repeatable measurements of unsharp observables not commuting with the conserved quantity, it is not sufficient.

 ### Otavio Dantas Molitor
 We develop a model in which presence of entanglement in a quantum system can be confirmed through coarse observations of the environment surrounding the system.
 This counter-intuitive effect becomes possible when interaction between the system and its environment is proportional to an observable being an entanglement witness.
 While presenting three intuitive examples we show that: i) a cloud of an ideal gas, when subject to a linear potential coupled with the entanglement witness, accelerates in the direction dictated by the sign of the witness; ii) quadratures of electromagnetic field in a cavity coupled with two qubits (or a four-level atom) are displaced in the same manner; iii) for a quantum environment given by a single qubit, its state occupies only one hemisphere of the Bloch sphere, again in full agreement with the sign of the witness.